-Filthy Rich is an international company with locations across the USA, Canada and Europe.
-Filthy Rich specializes in exclusive authentic replicas of iconic jewelry and accessories seen worn by legends of the past and fun chic items inspired by todays biggest celebrities.
+Filthy Rich is an international company with locations across the USA, Europe and Brazil.
+Filthy Rich specializes in exclusive authentic replicas and inspired iconic jewelry and accessories seen worn by legends of the past and fun chic items inspired by todays biggest celebrities.

 How It All began